Skip to main content

 Interest you're paid is gross income

-Any interest you're paid on an overpayment is gross income.
-You'll need to include it in your income tax return or income tax assessment for the year in which it's refunded.
-You need to do this even if you credit the interest towards paying other unpaid tax.
+Interest you're paid on an overpayment is gross income.
+You'll need to include it in your income tax return or income tax assessment in the year it was refunded.
+You need to do this even if you use the interest to pay other unpaid tax.

-If your return is reassessed and we find that you've overpaid, you may be paid interest.
-This is also gross income but only in the income year following the year of assessment.
+If we reassess your return and we find that you've overpaid, we may pay interest.
+This is also gross income but only in the income year after the year of assessment.

 Underpaid interest is deductible